 - Watch the sunset from Airport Mesa lookout.
 If the main (but very small) parking lot is full, a nearby $3 lot should do the trick.
-If you can’t get there early enough for parking, a drive up the hill to the airport and nearby hotel will suffice.
+You will see it on the left a short distance past the small lot.
+If you can’t get there early enough for parking at either lot, a drive up the hill to the airport and nearby hotel will suffice.
 You will still get to enjoy the sunset views.

 Day 3: Full day in Sedona

 - If you are not too sore from the day before gear up for another day of hiking